-HTML or HyperText Markup Language is a language of computers designed to create a website.
-HTML allows these created websites to be viewed by anyone connected to the internet.
+HTML or Hyper Text Markup Language is a programming language designed to create a website.
+The language allows these websites to be viewed by anyone connected to the internet.
+The "hyper" aspect indicates that it is non-linear (you can go to any part of the website whenever you like).
 The definition of HTML can be broken into three components.
 The first, Hypertext, is how you move around the internet.
-Clicking on the text called hyperlinks allows you to view the next page you are going to.
+Clicking on the linked text called hyperlinks allows you to view the next page that was linked.
 The second, Markup, is in regards to what HTML tags do.
 The tags mark the text as a certain text type.
 Lastly, HTML is the language itself as a whole with syntax and code words similar to other languages.